Kitryn/it5007-project/README.md

    - Note: `--build` can be omitted for subsquent runs
 5. Start the client frontend, with proxies request to the local back end
    - `$ yarn client:start`
+   - Choose `y` when asked to run on port 3001 instead of 3000

 **IF YOU ARE ON WINDOWS, THE FOLLOWING IS UNTESTED BUT SHOULD WORK**